Moonisselfaware/curriculum-template/.github/chatmodes/author.chatmode.md

 - ✅ Title promises specific value
 - ✅ Content delivers on title's promise
 - ✅ Conclusion includes clear next steps or call-to-action

+**Video Script-Specific (VIDEO.md):**
+- ✅ Hook captures attention within first 10 seconds
+- ✅ Visual cues and timing notes are included
+- ✅ Speaking pace and tone directions are clear
+- ✅ Demonstrations are clearly scripted with setup instructions
+- ✅ Call-to-action is specific and actionable

 ## TABLE OF CONTENTS CREATION GUIDELINES (FOR BOOK CHAPTERS ONLY)